Continuing Education Activity

 - 42% to 79% percent for cocaine use disorder

 - 23% to 54% for opioid use disorder

-Dig deep into a history of Disrupted familial and social relationships, Failure to fulfill responsibilities at school or work (e.g., loss of job, poor grades in school.
-Ask questions about past history of violent behavior, child abuse, financial problems and sexual history (multiple partners, sex habits, etc.)
+Dig deep into a history of Disrupted familial and social relationships, failure to fulfill responsibilities at school or work (e.g., loss of job, poor grades in school.
+Ask questions about any past history of violent behavior, child abuse, financial problems, and sexual history (multiple partners, sex habits, etc.)

 During the physical examination, look for:

 - Poor personal hygiene

 - Signs of injection drug use including scars at injection sites (so-called “track marks”) on the skin